-- Step 1 is to realize technology is a tool, not the outcome of human ingenuity and adaptability (that goes for AI too).
+- Step 1 is to realize that technology is a tool, not the outcome of human ingenuity and adaptability (that goes for AI).

-- Step 2 is to realize technology must adhere to the rules of nature (built-in relativity, pluralism, etc.).
+- Step 2 is to realize technology must adhere to nature’s rules (built-in relativity, pluralism, etc.).

 - Step 3 is to build a thesis (of relativity) that determines what can be discovered, the system determining the desired outcome.